Here is a look at the life of former US Senator and presidential candidate Bob Dole.

 1991 - Undergoes surgery for prostate cancer.

-1995-1996 - Serves as Senate Majority Leader and Chairman of Senate Finance Committee.
+1995-1996 - Serves as Senate majority leader and chairman of the Senate Finance Committee.

-April 10, 1995 - Dole formally announces candidacy for 1996 presidential election.
-Dole wins the Republican Party nomination to run against incumbent President Bill Clinton.
+April 10, 1995 - Dole formally announces that he is running for president against incumbent President Bill Clinton.

 June 1996 - Resigns from the Senate to concentrate on the presidential campaign.

-November 1996 - Loses to Bill Clinton and Al Gore, receiving 159 of 538 of the Electoral College votes and 41% of the popular vote.
+November 1996 - Loses to Clinton, receiving 159 of 538 of the Electoral College votes and 41% of the popular vote.

-January 1997 - President Clinton awards Dole the Presidential Medal of Freedom.
+January 17, 1997 - Receives the Presidential Medal of Freedom from President Clinton.

 2001 - Undergoes successful abdominal aortic aneurysm surgery.

-2003-present - Special Counsel with the Washington office of the law firm Alston & Bird.
+2003-2021 - Special counsel with the Washington office of the law firm Alston & Bird.

-March 6, 2007 - Along with former health secretary Donna Shalala, Dole is named by President Bush to co-head a bipartisan commission investigating problems at the Walter Reed Army Medical Center.
-The nine-member commission is tasked with delivering suggestions for improving the military's health care system later in the year.
+March 6, 2007 - Dole is named by President George W. Bush to co-head a bipartisan commission investigating problems at the Walter Reed Army Medical Center.
+The nine-member commission is tasked with delivering suggestions for improving the military’s health care system.

-October 2008 - Dole wins the 2008 World Food Prize along with former Sen. George McGovern.
-They are honored for creating the George McGovern-Robert Dole International Food for Education and Child Nutrition Program in 2000, which feeds children in 41 countries.
+October 2008 - Dole wins the 2008 World Food Prize.
+He and former US Senator George McGovern are honored for creating the McGovern-Dole school feeding program in 2000, which provides children with meals in 41 countries.

-April 12, 2011 - Is honored at a plaque dedication ceremony at the World War II Memorial.
+April 12, 2011 - Is honored at a plaque dedication ceremony at the World War II Memorial in Washington.

-March 22, 2012 - Senators Bob Dole and Howard Baker are honored at Andrew Mellon Auditorium in Washington, DC by the Bipartisan Policy Center for their combined service of 100 years.
+March 22, 2012 - Dole and Howard Baker are honored at Andrew Mellon Auditorium in Washington by the Bipartisan Policy Center for their combined service of nearly 100 years.